linksocks/linkterm/README.md

 This method works everywhere - no port forwarding or firewall configuration needed!

 The connection is proxied via our public server: https://linksocks.zetx.tech.
-You can also host your Linksocks server: [linksocks/linksocks.js](https://github.com/linksocks/linksocks.js)
+You can also host your Linksocks server on Cloudflare Workers: [linksocks/linksocks.js](https://github.com/linksocks/linksocks.js)

 You should use a complex token, as anyone holding the token can connect to your terminal.